romainberger/shop/README.md

     $ gem install shop

-Shop has been developed on OSX and tested on OSX.
+Shop has been developed tested on OSX.
 I have no idea if this works on other platforms.

 ## Usage